FAQ

 Where does the information on the website come from?

-The information on this site is sourced from a number of agencies, including from the State and Federal Governments.
-This includes details of incidents reported by members of the public to authorities, and alerts and warnings from emergency agencies.
-List of agencies involved in Emergency WA.
+The information on this site comes from a number of sources, including from the State and Federal Governments.
+This includes details of incidents reported to authorities by members of the public, and alerts and warnings from State Government entities.

 What is an Incident?

 Emergency WA provides a live feed of active incidents in addition to the alerts and warnings you may be familiar with.
-This feature provides more information to the public than ever before and means you can find out about an incident as soon as we do.
+This feature provides information about incidents to which DFES is responding.

 When an incident is reported to DFES, Emergency WA publishes basic information including the type and location of the incident.
 You may notice the response type listed in the incident pop-up box which shows how the indent is being responded to.
 These responses include: